Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

 Running the project will result in 3 console windows:

 1. **NServiceBusEndpoint**: The endpoint that represents the system being monitored.
-1. **AzureMonitorConnector**: The endpoint that subscribes to ServiceControl notification events and pushes them on App Insights Azure Monitor as custom telemetry events.
+1. **AzureMonitorConnector**: The endpoint that subscribes to ServiceControl notification events and pushes them to Application Insights as custom telemetry events.
 1. **PlatformLauncher**: Runs an in-process version of ServiceControl and ServicePulse.
 When the ServiceControl instance is ready, a browser window will be launched displaying the ServicePulse Dashboard.

 The samples enables triggering two types of events: